• Skip to primary navigation

 Print Recipe

-The outsiders in the recipe - shallots, garlic, and clementine segments - are completely optional.
+As for the aromatics in the recipe - shallots, garlic, and clementine segments - they are completely optional.
 To get a quick fix of sautéed spinach, just pour the bag into the pan and let it cook itself.
+Then mix into pasta or serve with your main dish.

 • Total Time: 10 minutes